hpsfoundation/tac/lifecycle_policy.md

 ### Reassignment to an Earlier Stage

-Projects that are determined not to meet the acceptance criteria of their current stage can be reassigned to an earlier stage of the project lifecycle with a 2/3 vote of the TAC.
+Projects that do not meet the acceptance criteria of their current stage can be reassigned to an earlier stage of the project lifecycle with a 2/3 vote of the TAC.
 Projects may request additional time (up to 12 months) from the TAC to address the deficiency before a reassignment is made, at the discretion of the TAC.
-Projects may also request reassignment to an earlier stage at the time of their review; projects may only be reassigned to an earlier stage by the review committee (rather than the full TAC) if requested by the project.
+Projects may also request reassignment to an earlier stage at the time of their review.
+In this special case where the *project* makes the request, the review committee may decide *without* a vote of the full TAC that the project should be reassigned.